Welcome to the Truman State University

 With the repurposing of the Dr. Arnold Zuckerman lectureship, President’s Sustainability Action Committee member Judi Schweitzer has created the Dr. Arnold Zuckerman Digital History in Truman Sustainability Internship, whose purpose is to digitize Truman sustainability efforts and maintain this website.

-The Intern for Spring 2022 is Ethan Kershaw, third year undergraduate student in Environmental Economics and Policy.
-Feel free to reach out to email@example.com if you have questions or suggestions.
+The Intern for Spring 2023 is Ethan Kershaw, Fourth year undergraduate student in Environmental Economics & Policy.
+Feel free to reach out to firstname.lastname@example.org if you have questions or suggestions.